H A Vance Foundation Inc - Funder Overview

 Success Rates

 Not applicable—the foundation does not accept applications from which to calculate a success rate.
-Organizations must be selected by trustees for consideration.
+Organisations must be selected by trustees for consideration.

 Reapplication Policy

 Not applicable given the invitation-only structure.
-Organizations receiving grants appear to receive multi-year support based on the pattern of repeat grantees in publicly available records.
+Organisations receiving grants appear to receive multi-year support based on the pattern of repeat grantees in publicly available records.

 Application Success Factors